Forensic, Pre-Accident, and Insurance “Appraisal Clause”

 As part of a “forensic” appraisal, facts and information are gathered, including photographs, documentation and/or personal statements evidencing the vehicle’s condition and any significant restoration, modifications, customization or upgrades that were performed.
 Armed with these facts and information, we consult various sources to identify potential comparable vehicle sales and/or valuation data in order to arrive at a pre-loss actual cash value.
 Our reports are typically 6-10 pages.

 Pre-accident and insurance policy “appraisal clause” appraisals similarly seek any and all available information and documentation, including photographs, receipts and invoices, in order to determine the condition of the vehicle before it was damaged or determined to be a total loss by an insurance company.
 We also speak with the vehicle owner to obtain further information as well as his/his opinion regarding the exterior and interior condition.
 Our reports are typically 6-10 pages.

-*TRAVEL: Mileage is free for the first 25 miles and $25 for each additional 25 miles or portion thereof (26-50 miles, 51-100 miles, etc.) Parking, tolls, etc. are additional.
+*TRAVEL: Mileage is free for the first 25 miles round trip and billed at the current GSA mileage rate above that number.
+Parking, tolls, etc. are additional.
 Motels, meals, and other related overnight expenses are billed at actual cost, but approved in advance by the client before being incurred.